epinio/docs/docs/explanations/security.md

 ### OIDC

-Since `v1.3.0` Epinio adds [Dex](https://dexidp.io/) as identity provider, adding supports for external OIDC providers.
+Since version **1.3.0**, Epinio has integrated [Dex](https://dexidp.io/) as an identity provider which adds the support for external OIDC providers.

-To authenticate through it you can use the login command with the `--oidc` flag.
+To authenticate through Dex, you can use the login command with the `--oidc` flag.
 This will open a web page where you can authenticate with the configured providers.